 The Innovation Lab @Ross curriculum extends beyond the walls of Ross School, taking advantage of research opportunities in the field, online, and at nearby research facilities.
 In addition, Innovation Lab expands on the school’s tradition of cultivating relationships with mentors and scholars as part of its curricular model.
 Ross School invites individuals and institutions dedicated to research, entrepreneurship, and sustainability to help faculty design authentic, meaningful, real-world investigations or explorations for students.
 Innovation Lab students work both locally and globally as active partners in problem solving, gaining experience as scientists, engineers, designers, and mathematicians.

 WHAT WILL YOU DO AT INNOVATION LAB @ROSS?

-> Complete internships with professionals in academia and industry.
+- Interact with experts and professionals in academia and industry.

 - Engage in service learning that addresses local and global needs.

 - Harness the power of “crowd-funding” to raise money for entrepreneurial ventures.

 - Share your discoveries worldwide using a variety of media.